Cornish Bronze Age: Field systems

 In West Cornwall, c.
 1000 BCE, field systems were changed, and coaxial systems were replaced with much more densely spaced rectangular enclosures (the so-called 'Celtic fields') which were probably used to cultivate crops, unlike the coaxial fields.

 There is little evidence for enclosed fields in the lowland areas, but since there is evidence that lowland settlements practised livestock farming, it is likely that they built field boundaries that have not been detected, perhaps because they were constructed from sedimentary rock or wood rather than granite, or because they were not ditched like upland field systems.

 Tor enclosures

-Natural rocky outcrops such as tors were artificially enhanced by stacking up more rock around them, creating a semi-artificial hillfort ('tor enclosures') that could be controlled and cultivated, with their use restricted, perhaps by local elite individuals.
+Natural rocky outcrops such as tors were artificially enhanced by stacking up more rock around them, creating semi-artificial hillforts ('tor enclosures') that could be controlled and cultivated, with their use restricted, perhaps by local elite individuals.
 Examples include Roughtor, around 400 m above sea level, and Stowe's Pound, an enclosure built at the top of Stowe's Hill, which is 381 m above sea level.
-The Roughtor and Stowe's Pound tor enclosures, both on Bodmin Moor, were probably originally constructed during the Neolithic, but were heavily structurally modified during the Bronze Age.
+The Roughtor and Stowe's Pound tor enclosures, both on Bodmin Moor, were probably originally constructed during the Neolithic, but they were heavily structurally modified during the Bronze Age.
 Substantial settlement occurred around tor enclosures, and they may also have functioned as centres of communal ritual practices.